 Of course, none of this implies that candidates should refrain from raising money.
-Granted, my finding that spending has weak direct effects might tempt candidates to cut back their fundraising efforts.
-But although spending has weak direct effects, it is nevertheless possible that raising money does help candidates on election day.
+Granted, the fact that spending has weak direct effects might tempt candidates to cut back their fundraising efforts.
+But although spending has weak direct effects, it is nevertheless possible that raising money helps candidates on election day.
 Even if voters are not persuaded at all by slick campaign advertisements, they may nevertheless glean information from the fact that a candidate was able to raise enough money to produce slick ads in the first place.
-If potential donors act strategically when deciding whether to contribute to a gubernatorial candidate, then a candidate's ability to raise outside funds conveys important information to voters about the candidate's quality.
+If potential donors act strategically when deciding whether to contribute to a gubernatorial candidate, then a candidate's ability to raise outside funds conveys important information to voters about the candidate's viability.
 If large numbers of donors choose to contribute to a candidate, voters can infer that the candidate is probably worth considering seriously.
-By contrast, if a candidate has trouble raising outside funds and instead relies on self-financing, voters can infer that the candidate might not be worth a second thought.
+By contrast, if a candidate has trouble raising funds, voters can infer that the candidate might not be worth much thought.
 Previous work has shown that an experienced candidate's decision to challenge a sitting incumbent conveys important information to voters about the incumbent's vulnerability (Gordon et al. 2007).
 By the same logic, donors' collective decisions to finance a particular candidate convey important information about the challenger's viability.

 Besides being of academic interest, these findings have important policy implications.
 Most obviously, those who advocate campaign finance reform do not need to worry about wealthy candidates undermining our electoral system.
-As originally written, the 1971 Federal Election Campaign Act imposed strict spending limits in hopes of leveling the playing field between wealthy self-financed candidates and their less fortunate opponents-limits that the Supreme Court eventually struck down.
+As originally written, the 1971 Federal

+Election Campaign Act imposed strict spending limits in hopes of leveling the playing field between wealthy self-financed candidates and their less fortunate opponents-limits that the Supreme Court eventually struck down.
 Motivated by the same concern, members of Congress included the "millionaire amendment" in the 2002 Bipartisan Campaign Reform Act-a provision that relaxed campaign finance rules for candidates facing wealthy self-financed candidates.
 Although those laws targeted federal races, not gubernatorial elections, my findings contribute to a growing literature suggesting that legislative attempts to handicap self-financed candidates are probably unnecessary (Alexander 2005; Steen 2006).
-There may be numerous sources of potential unfairness in American elections, but self-finance does not appear to be one of them.